cairo-book/cairo-book/src/ch08-01-generic-data-types.md

 ### Constraints for Generic Types

 When defining generic types, it is useful to have information about them.
 Knowing which traits a generic type implements allow us to use them more effectively in a functions logic at the cost of constraining the generic types that can be used with the function.
 We saw an example of this previously by adding the `TDrop` implementation as part of the generic arguments of `largest_list`.
-While `TDrop` was added to satisfy the compilers requirements, we can also add constraints to benefit our function logic.
+While `TDrop` was added to satisfy the compiler's requirements, we can also add constraints to benefit our function logic.

-Imagine that we want, given a list of elements of some generic type `T`, find the smallest element among them.
+Imagine that we want, given a list of elements of some generic type `T`, to find the smallest element among them.
 Initially, we know that for an element of type `T` to be comparable, it must implement the `PartialOrd` trait.
 The resulting function would be:

 ```rust
 {{#include ../listings/ch08-generic-types-and-traits/no_listing_03_missing_tcopy/src/lib.cairo}}